ryanef/ryanfdev/src/content/blog/aws-cognito-oauth-primer.md

 ## OAuth 2.0 Introduction

-Before diving into Cognito, it's a good idea to go over a few fundamental [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) principles.
-This article will mostly focus on authentication with public web and mobile applications but OAuth and Cognito can also be used for machine-to-machine authentication.
+Before diving into Cognito, it's a good idea to go over a few fundamental <a href="https://datatracker.ietf.org/doc/html/rfc6749" target="_blank">OAuth principles</a>.
+I also have my <a href="https://ryanf.dev/projects/cogneato-user-authentication-with-aws-cognito">Terraform and React projects using Cognito</a> if you're interested in examples for that.
+This article mostly focuses on authentication with public web and mobile applications but OAuth and Cognito can also be used for machine-to-machine authentication.

 OAuth isn't a service or program you install but think of it is as a standard, or set of rules, for authenticating a user's identity and then authorizing their access to secure resources.
 If you have a web application where a user needs to enter their password so they can get access to their profile and messages, OAuth 2.0 is a set of security protocols you can follow to make this happen.

 When OAuth is implemented properly, it lets us have a way to access secure resources **without** giving our password to every single one of these resources as proof of identity.
-Instead we rely on trusted identity providers that authenticate our password and after successful authentication, responds to our device with `access tokens` that our application can now exchange for access to things.
-We can then take those tokens and exchange them for access to private resources like a database.
+Instead we rely on trusted identity providers that authenticate our password and after successful authentication, responds to our device with `access tokens`.
+Our application can then take those tokens and exchange them for access to private resources like a database.
 First, let's take a look at the roles defined by the OAuth spec and how they relate to Cognito.

 ### OAuth 2.0 Roles